 OPTIONAL REDEMPTION.
-The Series B Preferred Shares will not be redeemable by us prior to July 15, 2004 (except in certain limited circumstances relating to our maintenance of our ability to qualify as a REIT as described in the section entitled "Restrictions on Transfer").
-On or after July 15, 2004, we may, at our option, redeem the Series B Preferred Shares, in whole or from time to time in part, at a cash redemption price equal to 100% of the Series B Liquidation Preference, plus all accrued and unpaid dividends, if any, to the redemption date.
-The redemption price for the Series B Preferred Shares (other than any portion thereof consisting of accrued and unpaid dividends) shall be payable solely with the proceeds from the sale of equity securities by us or our Operating Partnership (whether or not such sale occurs concurrently with such redemption).
-For purposes of the preceding sentence, "equity securities" means any Common Shares, preferred shares, depositary shares, partnership or other interests, participations or other ownership interests (however designated) and any rights (other than debt securities convertible into or exchangeable at the option of the holder for equity securities unless and to the extent such debt securities are subsequently converted into equity securities) or options to purchase any of the foregoing of or in us or our Operating Partnership.
+Shares of the Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares and Series F Preferred Shares will not be redeemable by us prior to the following dates (except in certain limited circumstances relating to our maintenance of our ability to qualify as a REIT as described in the section entitled "Restrictions on Ownership and Transfer" above and subject to the holder's right to convert such shares prior to such date in the manner as described in the section entitled "Conversion" above): July 15, 2006 with respect to the Series B Preferred Shares and Series E Preferred Shares; January 25, 2006 with respect to the Series D Preferred Shares; and October 15, 2006 with respect to the Series F Preferred Shares.
+On or after these respective dates, we may, at our option, redeem the applicable series of Preferred Shares, in whole or from time to time in part, at a cash redemption price equal to 100% of the Liquidation Preference, plus all accrued and unpaid dividends, if any, to the redemption date.
+The redemption price for each series of these Preferred Shares (other than any portion thereof consisting of accrued and unpaid dividends) will be payable solely with the proceeds from the sale of equity securities by us or our Operating Partnership (whether or not such sale occurs concurrently with such redemption).
+For purposes of the preceding sentence, "equity securities" means any common shares, preferred shares, depositary shares, partnership or other interests, participations or other ownership interests (however designated) and any rights (other than debt securities convertible into or exchangeable at the option of the holder for equity securities (unless and to the extent such debt securities are subsequently converted into equity securities)) or options to purchase any of the foregoing of or in us or our Operating Partnership.

-In the event of a redemption of any Series B Preferred Shares, if the redemption date occurs after a dividend record date and on or prior to the related Dividend Payment Date, the dividend payable on such Dividend Payment Date in respect of such Series B Preferred Shares called for redemption shall be payable on such Dividend Payment Date to the holders of record at the close of business on such dividend record date, and shall not be payable as part of the redemption price for such Series B Preferred Shares.
-The redemption date shall be selected by us and shall not be less than 30 days nor more than 60 days after the date notice of redemption is sent by us.
-If full cumulative dividends on all outstanding Series B Preferred Shares may be redeemed unless all outstanding Series B Preferred Shares are simultaneously redeemed and neither we nor any of our affiliates may purchase or acquire Series B Preferred Shares to all holders of Series B Preferred Shares.
+In the event of a redemption of any Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares or Series F Preferred Shares, if the redemption date occurs after a dividend record date and on or prior to the related Dividend Payment Date, the dividend payable on such Dividend Payment Date in respect of such series of shares called for redemption will be payable on such Dividend Payment Date to the holders of record at the close of business on such dividend record date, and will not be payable as part of the redemption price for such shares.
+The redemption date will be selected by us and shall not be less than 30 days nor more than 60 days after the date notice of redemption is sent by us.
+If full cumulative dividends on all outstanding Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares or Series F Preferred Shares have not been paid or declared and set apart for payment, no Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares within the applicable series of Preferred Shares are simultaneously redeemed and neither we nor any of our affiliates may purchase or acquire shares within the applicable series of Preferred Shares otherwise than pursuant to a purchase or exchange offer made on the same terms to all holders of such series of Preferred Shares.